shaziamanzoor/MCA-5E7-DCE/src/main/java/edu/iust/advancejava/streams/lambda/ReadMe.md

     }

 ```
-The method  [`SequenceAggregator#map`] (https://github.com/ShaziaManzoor/MCA-5E7-DCE/blob/4419c03dfc656361b7bf0a4db24d6c4ec98a0764/src/main/java/edu/iust/advancejava/streams/lambda/SequenceAggregator.java#L67)takes a list and and applies a lambda on all elements of the list and returns the modified list.
+The method  [`SequenceAggregator#map`](https://github.com/ShaziaManzoor/MCA-5E7-DCE/blob/master/src/main/java/edu/iust/advancejava/streams/lambda/SequenceAggregator.java#L67)takes a list and and applies a lambda on all elements of the list and returns the modified list.
 So our map can also do what `lengths()` can do and much more.

 ``` java